-It's great to see Asia Allied Infrastructure Holdings (HKG:711) shareholders have their patience rewarded with a 35% share price pop in the last month.
-Unfortunately, the full year gain of 9.5% wasn't so sweet.
+It's really great to see that even after a strong run, Asia Allied Infrastructure Holdings (HKG:711) shares have been powering on, with a gain of 31% in the last thirty days.
+And the full year gain of 20% isn't too shabby, either!

 Does Asia Allied Infrastructure Holdings Have A Relatively High Or Low P/E For Its Industry?